ThulioBezerra/TaskFlow/docs/stories/epic/1/epic-1-foundation-core-task-management.md

 3. The user can re-assign the task to another user in the project.
 4. Changes are saved to the database upon submission.
 5. The task card on the Kanban board reflects the updated information.

+### Story 1.7: Password Recovery
+As a **user who has forgotten my password**,
+I want to **request a password reset link via email**, so that **I can regain access to my account.**

+**Acceptance Criteria:**
+1. A "Forgot Password?" link is available on the login page.
+2. Clicking the link takes the user to a page where they can enter their email address.
+3. Submitting the email triggers a backend process to send a password reset email.
+4. The email contains a unique, time-limited link to a password reset page.
+5. The password reset page allows the user to enter and confirm a new password.
+6. Submitting the new password updates the user's password in the database.
+7. The reset link/token is invalidated after use.